Brainchip-Inc/akida_examples/doc/user_guide/cnn2snn.rst

 those used when defining a model using standard Keras layers.
-However, each of these layers also includes a ``quantizer`` parameter that specifies the `WeightQuantizer <../api_reference/cnn2snn_apis.html#weightquantizer>`_ object to use during the quantization-aware training.
+However, each of these layers also includes a ``quantizer`` parameter that specifies the `WeightQuantizer <../api_reference/cnn2snn_apis.html#weightquantizer>`_ object to use during the Quantization Aware Training.

 The quantized ReLU takes a single parameter corresponding to the bitwidth of the quantized activations.